thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/03_so2_fin_ratio_sector.md

 A dominated sector is defined as positive when the average output of the firms is above the cross secteur average

 - Compute the firm’s industrial output average
-- Compute the firm’s national average
+- Compute the firm’s national median

 In our computation, .5 means the median output [employment, capital and sales] for a firm in industry $k$.
-If the median output value for firm in industry $k$ is above the output value of the national average, then the sector is labeled as 'Large'
+If the median output value for firm in industry $k$ is above the output value of the national median, then the sector is labeled as 'Large'
 <!-- #endregion -->

 ```sos kernel="SoS"